-Brooks Crawford, Assistant Director:
+Brooks Crawford, Head Coach:

 Brooks graduated in 2012 from Randolph-Macon College in Ashland, VA.
 He was a punter and place kicker from Smithfield High School and has played football for 6 years.
 In 2005 he was selected as an All-District punter and Daily Press all-star for his work with the Smithfield Packers, while having a perfect season on field goal and extra point attempts.
 In 2006, he was selected as an All-District punter again, as well as the Associated Press’s All-State punter, leading Virginia with his 45.6 yards per punt average with a longest of 79 yards.
 Following his senior year Brooks traveled across the country working out for various D-I and D-II special teams coaches before deciding on D-III Randolph-Macon, where he played varsity football for two years.
 He currently lives in Richmond, VA.
 Brooks has been with AKI since 2008, where he has been a specialist in coaching punting techniques.